 (d) The following code creates n x m integer array, and return the pointer.
 Actually, it works well on 32-bit OS while it misbehaves on 64-bit OS.
 What's wrong with the code?
 Fix the problem.
-(Numbers in the left are line numbers, and they are invisible to compilers) (5 points)
+(Numbers in the left are line numbers, which is invisible to compilers) (5 points)